JRMocDev/JRMocDev/README.md

 <img width="1584" height="396" alt="Rubén Moctezuma2" src="https://github.com/user-attachments/assets/0da2500f-4c5e-4014-ba94-a6beaa6425a3" />

-# ¡Hola, Mundo, Bienvenidos a mi perfil de Github!
+# ¡Hello, world to my Github profile!

 <p>- <i>A comp-sci undergraduate student and a aspiring software developer with good problem-solving skills.
 Able to perform well in a team.
 Passionate about coding and equipped with a diverse and promising skill-    set, placing a special emphasis on writing good quality code.
 Also regularly write technical content and articles for various popular tech sites.</i></p>

-## ⚡🙋‍♂️ Sobre mi
+## ⚡🙋‍♂️ About me

 </br>
 - 🔧 I’m currently working on ...Online Retail Community App.